 top of page

 Enter Low Dose X-ray Therapy, a non-invasive joint pain treatment.
-This advanced treatment involves the precise application of low-energy x-rays to the affected joint, stimulating the body's natural healing mechanisms.
+This advanced treatment involves the precise application of high-energy x-rays to the affected joint, stimulating the body's natural healing mechanisms.
 By promoting tissue regeneration and reducing inflammation, Low Dose X-ray Therapy offers a promising alternative for those seeking lasting relief from osteoarthritis pain.

 1